Visualizing data in CIAO

 - SAOImage DS9

 Recent changes have greatly improved the capabilities of the dax analysis menu, which lets you run a number of CIAO tasks from the DS9 analysis menu.
 These include tasks such as spectral extraction and then analysis (fitting a simple spectral model), or point-source photometry.
-For more information, see the dax presentation at the X-Ray Astronomy 19 CIAO workshop and our YouTube channel (although they do not show the most-recent capabilities).
+For more information, see the dax presentation at the X-Ray Astronomy 19 CIAO workshop and our YouTube channel.

 CIAO includes the Python Matplotlib plotting package for plotting and imaging.